Man United breathe life into shaky season with chaotic win over Chelsea

 Amorim praised United’s aggression and urgency in a post-match interview, although he wishes his side could have been more clinical to put the game out of sight.

-“I have nothing to say to the critics and most of the time they are right.
-Today we won and it is a good day for us,” he told Sky Sports.
+“I have nothing to say to the critics, and most of the time they are right.
+Today, we won and it is a good day for us,” he told Sky Sports.

 “We can lose against Grimsby, [but] we can beat any team.
 I’m just thinking about the next one.
 It is really good to win.
 We need the urgency to win again, that is really important for us.”